 ‘Skills Weaving’ confers a mindset of strategic personal development to achieve professional ambitions.
 It offers an innovative approach towards pro-active academic career advancement.
-The method has been invented by Wino Wijnen (WiWright).
+The method has been invented by Wino Wijnen (WiWright) and further developed together with Erik van Kempen (Kupra).

 Skills Weaving offers a goal-oriented iterative approach towards balanced skill development for all academic career stages.
 It revolves around 3 key questions: